xdobry/rdfglance/Readme.md

 # RDFGlance

-RDFGlance is an open-source application designed to provide a visual representation of RDF (Resource Description Framework) data.
-The application is programmed using Rust, ensuring high performance and safety.
+**RDFGlance** is an open-source application designed to provide a visual representation of RDF (Resource Description Framework) data.
+The application is programmed using `Rust`, ensuring high performance and safety.

 - Easy to install
 - Small Desktop App